ThePacielloGroup/CCA-OSX/README.md

 The Colour Contrast Analyser (CCA) helps you determine the legibility of text and the contrast of visual elements, such as graphical controls and visual indicators.

-The macOS version was developed by Cédric Trévisan Based on the Windows version developed by Jun in collaboration with Steve Faulkner.
+The macOS version was developed by Cédric Trévisan based on the Windows version developed by Jun in collaboration with Steve Faulkner.

 For further information, see [The Paciello Group's Colour Contrast Analyser resource page](https://developer.paciellogroup.com/resources/contrastanalyser/).